Last updated on November 20, 2022

 Château de Fontainebleau

-Roland Garros
+Roland Garros.

 If you are tennis fan you simply can’t miss one of the most amazing venues in the world – Rolland Garros.
 The complex contains 20 courts with Suzanne Lenglen and Phillipe Chtreir as main arena.
+This symbolic place is among Paris best spots to visit.
+Step into a tennis history and discover the complex which was opened in 1928.

-Walk in paris along the Siene
+Walk in paris along the Siene.

 Taking a walk along Seine river will give an opportunity to see major attractions in Paris.
 Take an underground and get off at the Champs-Elysees – Clemenceau station (these are not the famous Champs-Elysees fields).
 Walk toward the great Grand Palais and Petit Palais and you will be almost near the river sidewalk.
 Through the Pont Aleksandre III you’ll notice a great view of golden copulas of Musee des Plans-Reliefs and of course an Eiffel Tower.
 Walking east along the river, you’ll have Place de la Concorde, which honestly is nothing spectacular comparing to other attractions.
 Number of museums on both sides of the river is unbelievable.
 Louvre will be around 40 minutes walk from the tube station.